RichardScottOZ/xarray-notes/README.md

 ## Rasters
 - rioxarray gives you helpers as a high level interface into rasterio - highly recommended!
+- I like the CET Perceptually Uniform colormaps to use here as well https://colorcet.com/download/index.html [also versons for QGIS]

 ## Rasterisation
 - geocube is a good high level api
 	- limitation: taps out at integer limit in resolution, have to drop down to something lower level to do that